Yaashia-G/Yaashia-G.github.io/_publications/example-publication.md

 The CERG uses the same basic block diagram as the ERG, however the Navigation Field and Dynamic Safety Margin both have two components $$\rho_s(v,r), \rho_h(v,r)$$ and $$\Delta_s(v,x), \Delta_h(v,x)$$ to deal with soft and hard constraints respecitvely.

 ## Experiments and Results
+Numerical Experiments that validated the premise of the CERG scheme were run on a point mass system, a Two Link Robot Manipulator and on a simulation of the 7-DoF Franka Emika in Drake.
+All 3 levels of complexities have shown that the CERG performs as expected.
 <!-- To give your project a background in the portfolio page, just add the img tag to the front matter like so:

     ---